ab77/netflix-proxy/README.md

 Note, you will need a working `Python 2.7` environment and the modules listed in `requirements.txt` (run `pip install -r requirements.txt`).

-### IPv6
+### IPv6 and Docker
 This solution uses IPv6 downstream from the proxy to unblock IPv6 enabled providers, such as Netflix.
-No IPv6 support on the client is required for this to work, only the VPS must have IPv6 support enabled:
+No IPv6 support on the client is required for this to work, only the VPS must have IPv6 support enabled, although you may need to turn off IPv6 on your local network (or relevant devices).[n6]

 ```
 +----------+                  +-----------+                 +-----------------+